alecnunn/Kobold/README.rst

 Kobold is a minimal framework used to design distributed tasks and workers, using RabbitMQ as its delivery queue.

-* Free software: ISC license
+* Free software: MIT License
 * Documentation: https://Kobold.readthedocs.org.

 Features